I am indebted to The Chief who inspired this conversation.

 positions me at the start of a future based on a

-of Self in an attempt to improve one's chances of winning, to underline
+for presence of Self in an attempt to improve one's chances of winning,

-being right or dominant, or to ensure one's survival is a
+to underline being right or dominant, or to ensure one's

-classic case of being unclear on the concept.
-What I'm speaking
+survival is to be unclear on the concept.
+What I'm

-about here is a far, far cry from the world of manipulatability.
+speaking about here is a far, far cry from the world of

-You can't manipulate presence of Self to your advantage, and neither
+manipulatability.
+You can't manipulate presence of Self to your

-can you use it to trumpet your own agenda.
-It's simply
+advantage, and neither can you use it to trumpet your own agenda.
+It's

 what's so.